 “There are many clever details in Potter’s Bay of Blood with close parallels to Tom Thomson’s life and death (1917).
 However, Potter takes his readers on a fascinating 21st-century chase, with bells and whistles never dreamt of one hundred years ago: cell phones, female detectives, Russian operatives, and shady Toronto art dealers.” ~ Sherrill Grace, University Killam Professor Emerita, University of British Columbia, author of Landscapes of War and Memory and Inventing Tom Thomson

 “This elegant, insightful murder mystery is a credit to its genre.
 The mystery unfolds with an homage to the magnificent landscapes that inspired Canada’s legendary Group of Seven.
 Clearly the work of a seasoned writer, this expertly-crafted novel is the first to be published from journalist and foreign news correspondent A.M.
 Potter.
 Fortunately, he has more up his sleeve.” ~ Suzanne Barcza.
 Litbrowser.com, Author of Likely Stories

 “A modern detective story set in the timelessness of a small town.
 Layered like paint, the details and characters create a complex picture.
 This candid vista of human nature is laid bare against the Canadian landscape.” ~ S.M.
 Collins.
 Author of To Be Human Again

 “In Eva Naslund, we discover a sleuth who is sympathetic, vulnerable, and smart.
 Bay of Blood is an exciting new entry in the world of detective fiction.
-I look forward to volume two.” ~ Ken Haigh, Author of Under The Holy Mountain
+I look forward to volume two.” ~ Ken Haigh, Author of Under The Holy Lake

 “Bay of Blood is a whodunit with soul.
 Detective Eva Naslund is a gem.
 She’s both logical and intuitive, both tough and approachable.” ~ Patrick Tilley, retired RCMP Detective.